MasteryEducation/SecuritiesExamsMastery.ca/content/csc/27/2/index.md

 - [x] Excluding any client from a profitable opportunity to speed up settlement
 - [ ] Allowing managers to allocate trades arbitrarily

-> **Explanation:** “Fair Allocation” ensures no favoritism in executing trades for multiple clients, requiring documentation and equitable distribution of securities among eligible accounts.
+> **Explanation:**( “Fair Allocation” ensures no favoritism in executing trades for multiple clients, requiring documentation and equitable distribution of securities among eligible accounts.)

----

 ### When referring to ongoing education for buy-side professionals, which statement is most accurate?
 - [x] Staying updated on technologies, regulations, and market changes is essential